 Protest Petitions – A Vital Option

 A number of states and localities allow the filing of a protest petition by those concerned about annexation, rezoning, conditional use or special exception permits.
 This action can be critical to winning annexation battles.
-The protest petition requires a super majority vote to approve the applicant’s request.
+The protest petition requires a super majority vote by the town or city council to approve the applicant’s request.
 In other words, to approve the application two-thirds or three-fourths of the members of the town board or county council must vote in favor.
 Otherwise an application can be approved with a simple majority.

 Though the requirements vary, usually a minimum percentage of those owning property within a set distance of the site must sign a petition with a specific format then file it a set number of days prior to a hearing or other event.
 So, your first step should be to determine if the protest petition option is available then make certain you meet all the requirements.